 Upon payment in full of each of the amounts due under this Schedule, the Paying Owners’ corresponding obligation shall be satisfied and the restriction on development works or Occupations shall be immediately and automatically released.

-The County Council covenants with the Paying Owners not to withdraw any money from the County Council’s Contributions Bank Account (other than interest) otherwise than in accordance with the table in Schedule 30C.
+The County Council covenants with the Paying Owners not to withdraw any money from the County Council’s Contributions Bank Account otherwise than in accordance with the table in Schedule 30C.

-SCHEDULE 30A
+Schedule 30A – Payments in County Council Contributions Bank Account